Synthesis of other nutrients

-Some plants do not have the chlorophyll.
+Some plants do not have chlorophyll.
 Hence, they cannot synthesize their food by themselves.
 Such plants are known as non green plants.
 They depend on other organisms for food.
 Such plants use the heterotrophic mode of nutrition.
 Some of them are called parasite.
 A parasite is an organism which lives on or inside the body of another organism and takes shelter and food from that organism.
-The host; in this case; is always at loss.
+The host, in this case, is always at loss.

 Plants that do not have chlorophyll are called non-green plants.
 Plants, which live on other plants for food, are called parasitic plants.

 Parasite (Parasitic Plant): Plants that get their food from other plants by living on them are called parasite.
 Example; Cuscuta, mistletoe.

 Cuscuta is a vine-like plant with yellowish stem.
 It twines around big trees, like banyan tree.
 Cuscuta gets nutrition from the tree on which it lives.
 The tree upon which it climbs and lives is called the host.
 Here, banyan is the host and cuscuta is the parasite.